Nicki Figgins Counselling

 I am a qualified psychotherapeutic counsellor, providing professional counselling and psychotherapy to individuals and couples aged 18 and over.

-I run my private practice from a comfortable and professional setting in Fareham, Hampshire.
+I run my private practice from comfortable and professional settings in Fareham and Petersfield, Hampshire.

 Welcome